abhinavsharma8207/sales-data-pipeline/README.md

 - **Sales Data Fetching:**  Sales data is fetched from sales_data.csv file which include order_id, customer_id, price, lat and lon details
 - **User Data Fetching:** User data is fetched from the JSONPlaceholder API.
 Fields such as user ID, name, and username are extracted.
 - **Weather Data Integration:** For each sale, weather data is fetched based on the order location using the OpenWeatherMap API.
 Relevant weather details are included in the sales data.
-- **Sales Data Processing:** Sales data is merged with the user and weather data based on user ID and timestamps.
+- **Sales Data Processing:** Sales data is merged with the user data based on user ID and the weather data based on lat and lon details.

 ### Assumptions
 - All external API data matches with our sales data based on user ID and dates.